xmartlabs/blog/_posts/2022-10-01-introducing-stock.md

 ## Should I consider caching the network data?

 [Stock] exists because of the need to add a cache.
-It could be a memory or disk cache, but that's the point.
+It could be a memory or disk cache, but it doesn't really matter which type are you using, instead it only matters the need of one.
 You may ask, do I need a cache in my app?

 From my perspective, that's an excellent question, and one that should be asked.